 Similarly, if you're required to file Form 944 and your employment tax liability for the year is less than $2,500, you may pay the taxes for the year with your timely filed return instead of making deposits.
 If you're required to file Form 944 and your employment tax liability for the fourth quarter is less than $2,500, you may pay your fourth quarter liability with your timely filed return, as long as you've made deposits for the first, second, and third quarters according to the applicable deposit rules.
-Employers below the $2,500 threshold who aren't required to make deposits and instead remit employment taxes with their Forms 941 or Form 944 may choose to deposit the taxes or pay the amount shown as due on the Form 941 or Form 944 when they file that form, as provided by the form instructions.
+Employers below the $2,500 threshold who aren't required to make deposits may choose to deposit the taxes or pay the amount shown as due on the Form 941 or Form 944 when they file that form, as provided by the form instructions.

 Liability of $2,500 or more: Unless you're eligible to make payments with your return, you must deposit your taxes.
 If you're a Form 941 filer and you're not sure your total tax liability for the current quarter will be less than $2,500, (and your liability for the preceding quarter wasn't less than $2,500), make deposits using the semiweekly or monthly rules so you won't be subject to failure-to-deposit penalties.

 When to Deposit

 You must make deposits according to one of two deposit schedules, monthly or semiweekly.
 The schedule you use for the current calendar year depends on the amount of employment taxes you reported during your lookback period.
 If you've filed only Form 941, the lookback period is the 12 months (covering four quarters) ending on June 30th of the prior year.
 If you filed Form 944 in either of the two previous years or you're filing Form 944 in the current year, the lookback period is the calendar year two years prior to the year for which you’re depositing (see Chapter 11 of Publication 15, (Circular E), Employer's Tax Guide).